 Prospective students are encouraged to begin the application process one year prior to the anticipated semester of enrollment.

 When admitted, a digital letter of admission will be available on the student's online portal.
 All international applicants seeking an F-1 or J-1 visa are also required to submit adequate evidence of financial support to cover the cost of attendance for at least one full year of study at Michigan State University.
-Students, however, must consider that financial resources will be needed for the entire four- to five-year period required to complete an undergraduate program.
+However, students must also consider that financial resources will be needed for the entire four- to five-year period required to complete an undergraduate program.
 PLEASE NOTE: No need-based financial aid is available for international undergraduate students.

 Evidence of adequate financial support and payment of the Advanced Enrollment Deposit must be received before the I-20 or DS-2019 forms will be mailed.
-All international students studying on an F-1 visa are required to present the I-20 Form when applying for an F-1 Student Visa and again at the port-of-entry into the United States.
+All international students studying on an F-1 visa are required to present the Form I-20 when applying for an F-1 Student Visa and again at the port-of-entry into the United States.
 Students applying for a J-1 Exchange Visitor Visa will need to present a DS-2019 Form.
 This form is available from the organization/program sponsoring the student, or from the Office of International Students and Scholars at Michigan State University.
-Applicants enrolled at another U.S. institution with an F-1 Student Visa must be released from SEVIS by their current institution before MSU can issue a new I-20 Form.
+Applicants enrolled at another U.S. institution with an F-1 Student Visa must be released from SEVIS by their current institution before MSU can issue a new Form I-20.